dhiland/Data-Structures-Final/README.md

 /** 5-4-2020 Josh Larson

 To Do:
-- Create method to randomly block squares (Josh)
+- Create method to randomly block squares (Josh)    Complete
-- Create alert method (Josh)
+- Create alert method (Josh)    Complete
+- Create cat movement method (Josh)     Complete
 - Game over method (game stops when it should)
 - Add edge variable to block class (Dominic)    Complete
 - Add state switcher (so we know who's turn it is) (Dominic)    Complete